Business Analysis and Performance Management

 Electives in Management Control

-• BUS428 Organizational Economics (7.5 ECTS)
+• BUS428 Organizational Economics (N) (7.5 ECTS)

-• BUS451 Dynamic Management Control (7.5 ECTS)
+• BUS451 Business Management and AI (N) (7.5 ECTS)

-Electives in Business analysis and decision making
+Electives in Business Analysis and Decision-Making

 • BUS422E Capital Budgeting (7.5 ECTS)